MilanCugur/graal_ftests/README.md

   * GROUND TRUTH FILE: $.json

   The ground truth file is jason based, it contains fields:
-  * "source" (name of the test function, example_$)
+  * "source": (name of the test function, example_$)
-  * "control splits"
-    Field "control splits" represent list of the Control Splits data, each contains fields:
+  * "control splits": represent list of the Control Splits data, each contains fields:

       * "node" (node description in format nodeBCI|ControlSplitType; ex.
 "15|If")
       * "head" (Control Splits corresponding block; ex.
 "B1")
-      * "sons" (Sons are represented as a list of comma separated strings which represent branch blocks; ex. ["B2, B3", "B4, B5"])
+      * "sons" (Sons are represented as a list of comma separated strings which represent branch blocks; ex. ["B2, B3", "B4, B5", "x(loopExitNodeBCI|LoopExit)"])